 a.
 Length of Employment

-The first thirty days of employment is the trial period.
+The first thirty days of hiring help in Costa Rica is the trial period.
 Either party, employee or employer can terminate the work contract without notice.
 If, during the trial period, the employee works over 20 days, both vacation and a Christmas bonus are due, as well as social security for the time worked.
 After the trial period, one day of vacation time is granted for each full month of employment for about two weeks of vacation per year.
 However, many employees, by custom or through union contracts, will receive three weeks of vacation per year.

 b.
 Hours of Employment